 I feel bad for the genus Eucalyptus (Eucalyptus spp. and cvs., Zones 8–11).
 So misunderstood and generally shunned in polite plant society, just because of the misdeeds of a few family members who got a bit aggressive.
-A bit like dogs, really—the bad behavior of a few lumbering giants instilling undue fear of all claiming to be a “dog.”
+A little like dogs, really—the bad behavior of a few lumbering giants instilling undue fear of all claiming to be a “dog.”
 Doesn’t make sense, does it?

 It’s true enough that the massive eucalypts of yore were classic examples of “wrong plant, wrong place.”
 The antics of the bulky Tasmanian blue gum tree (E. globulus) account for the lion’s share of the bad rap.
 They have aggressive roots, colonizing seedlings, falling limbs, and the ability to spread fire, and—let’s be honest—they drink too much!